mikrono/tModLoaderWiki_kr_ko/ModNPC.md

 Allows you to customize this NPC's stats in expert mode.
 This is useful because expert mode's doubling of damage and life might be too much sometimes (for example, with bosses).
 Also useful for scaling life with the number of players in the world.

+### public virtual void ResetEffects()

+This is where you reset any fields you add to your subclass to their default states.
+This is necessary in order to reset your fields if they are conditionally set by a tick update but the condition is no longer satisfied.
+(Note: This hook is only really useful for GlobalNPC, but is included in ModNPC for completion.)

 ### public virtual bool PreAI()

 Allows you to determine how this NPC behaves.
 Return false to stop the vanilla AI and the AI hook from being run.
 Returns true by default.